Research

 Research Projects

 Andrea M. Herrmann is involved in numerous national and international research collaborations.
-In her research, she investigates how firms and their workforces innovate across Western economies– influenced by their institutional environment.
+In her research, she investigates the future of work, how it affects and is shaped by firms and their workforces, and how firms innovate across Western economies– influenced by their institutional environment.
 In addition to various individual collaborations, her research includes three major projects:

 Gig Economy – Varieties of Digital Labour Markets

-Within the framework of an ERC- and NOW-funded project, this research investigates the institutional foundations of the ‘gig economy’ (online labour markets) and how this new labour market evolves. more
+Within the framework of an ERC-funded project, this research investigates the institutional foundations of the ‘gig economy’ (online labour markets) and how this new labour market evolves. more

 FIRES – Varieties of Entrepreneurship